 No fee usually required

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 Time limit to respond

-We try to respond to all legitimate requests within one month.
-Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
-In this case, we will notify you and keep you update
+We will try to respond to all legitimate requests within 30 days.
+Occasionally this timeframe may be extended up to 60 days depending on the complexity of your request, or the number of requests that you have made.
+In this case, we will notify you and keep you updated.